nextsun/IDCardScanner/README.md

-IDCardScanner is an demo app to recogize China ID Card information at iOS platform.
+IDCardScanner is an demo app to recognize China ID Card information at iOS platform.

 ## Run

-This project is bulid With [CocoaPods](http://cocoapods.org), so run this commond before openning with Xocde.
+This project is build With [CocoaPods](http://cocoapods.org), so run this command before opening with Xcode.

     pod install